LeonardoBarsHumes/hello-world/README.md

 My name is Leonardo Bars Humes and I'm a Master of Science Student at University of São Paulo (USP) and a Data Science Specialization Student at Johns Hopkins University.

-I love to develop data-driven solutions that can help companys all around the world to improve its products / services.
+I help companys with their demands through data-driven solutions.

 As hobbies, I like watch soccer and play guitar (both eletric and acoustic =D).